iswunistuttgart/latex-boilerplate/README.md

 ### content

 As the name suggests, all your content `tex`-files should go in here.
 This is mostly useful when your document organically grows (like a thesis) and you only want to compile the currently edited text.
 Putting all your content into the main `tex`-file will be a pain in the long run.
 Just want to compile your abstract or introduction?
-Simply comment out the other contents' `\input` and compile it.
+Simply comment out the other contents' `\input` and compile your document.
 Simple as that.

 How you further break down your content (I'd suggest creating files on a `\subsection` level) is up to you.
 Also, prefixing or suffixing your file with the section number might be your thing - but keep in mind that you might rearrange sections in your document and that would require you to also change the filename of the corresponding `tex` files.